-Our Marketplace Platform is fully integrated into our Super Apps and connects both online and offline merchants with consumers, enabling merchants to increase their sales using an omnichannel strategy and consumers to purchase a broad selection of products and services from a wide range of merchants.
-Other than in e-Grocery, our Marketplace Platform is a "3P" model, enabling third-party merchants to sell their products directly to consumers.
+Our Marketplace Platform is fully integrated into our Super Apps and connects both online and offline merchants with consumers, enabling consumers to purchase a broad selection of products and services from a wide range of merchants.
+Other than in e-Grocery (which enables consumers to order groceries through the Kaspi.kz Super App with home delivery) and part of e-Cars (which facilitates buying and selling used cars), our Marketplace Platform is a "3P" model, enabling third-party merchants to sell their products directly to consumers.
+All Marketplace services are integrated with our Fintech and Payments Platforms.